Strongly outer actions of certain torsion-free amenable groups on the Razak-Jacelon algebra: Introduction

 Let $\mathfrak{C}$ be the smallest class of countable discrete groups with the following properties: (i) $\mathfrak{C}$ contains the trivial group, (ii) $\mathfrak{C}$ is closed under isomorphisms, countable increasing unions and extensions by $\mathbb{Z}$.
+(We say that $\Gamma$ is an extension by $\mathbb{Z}$ if there exists an exact sequence $1\to H \to \Gamma \to \mathbb{Z}\to 1$.)
 Note that $\mathfrak{C}$ is the same class as in \cite[Definition B]{Sza7}.
 It is easy to see that $\mathfrak{C}$ contains all countable discrete torsion-free abelian groups and poly-$\mathbb{Z}$ groups, and $\mathfrak{C}$ is a subclass of the class of countable discrete torsion-free elementary amenable groups.
 Szab\'o showed that if $\Gamma\in \mathfrak{C}$ and $\mathcal{D}$ is a strongly self-absorbing C$^*$-algebra, then there exists a unique strongly outer action of $\Gamma$ on $\mathcal{D}$ up to cocycle conjugacy (\cite[Corollary 3.4]{Sza7}).
 In this paper, we show an analogous result of this result.
 Indeed, the main theorem in this paper is the following theorem.

 \begin{mainthm} (Theorem \ref{thm:main}.) \ \\ Let $\Gamma$ be a countable discrete group in $\mathfrak{C}$, and let $\alpha$ be a strongly outer action of $\Gamma$ on $\mathcal{W}$.
 Then $\alpha$ is cocycle conjugate to $\mu^{\Gamma}\otimes \mathrm{id}_{\mathcal{W}}$ on $M_{2^{\infty}}\otimes\mathcal{W}$ where $\mu^{\Gamma}$ is the Bernoulli shift action of $\Gamma$ on $\bigotimes_{g\in \Gamma}M_{2^{\infty}}\cong M_{2^{\infty}}$. \end{mainthm}